Skip to Main Content

 Cons

-• Credit score will generally lower for a while.
+• Credit score will generally lower for a while

-• Many nonprofit organizations have strict requirements on how you use money while you go through the plan.
+• Many nonprofit organizations have strict requirements

-Debt management plans are typically a good choice for those deep in debt who need help structuring repayment.
+Debt management plans are typically a good choice for those deep in debt who need help structuring repayments.
 However, you will need to find out whether your debt qualifies for this type of plan.

-How to choose a debt consolidation option
+How to choose the best debt consolidation option for you

 Regardless of the route you choose, always calculate the total cost of your current debts and compare it against the total cost of any consolidation method or alternative option.
 This way, you’ll avoid spending more and ensure you’re choosing the best debt consolidation option for your finances.